-You are a quarterly filer and you buy a new table saw on October 10, 2012, for use exclusively in your house construction business.
+You are a quarterly filer and you buy a new table saw on October 10, 2009, for use exclusively in your house construction business.
 You paid the GST on the purchase, and you are entitled to claim an ITC.
-Your reporting period that includes this date is October 1, 2012, to December 31, 2012.
-The due date of the return for this reporting period is January 31, 2013.
-You have up to four years from January 31, 2013, to claim ITCs for tax that became payable or was paid without becoming payable in the October 1, 2012 to December 31, 2012, reporting period.
-This means that you can claim the ITC for the table saw in any future return due to be filed on or before January 31, 2017.
+Your reporting period that includes this date is October 1, 2009, to December 31, 2009.
+The due date of the return for this reporting period is January 31, 2010.

+You have up to four years from January 31, 2010, to claim ITCs for tax that became payable or was paid without becoming payable in the October 1, 2009, to December 31, 2009, reporting period.
+This means that you can claim the ITC for the table saw in any future return due to be filed on or before January 31, 2014.

 In some cases, the time limit for claiming ITCs for a reporting period is reduced from four to two years.
 For example, if your total annual revenues from taxable supplies of goods and services was more than \$6 million for each of the two preceding fiscal years, your time limit may be reduced.
-For more information, see Guide RC4022.
+For more information, see Guide RC4022, General Information for GST/HST Registrants.